alban-hh/proxmox-helper/README.md

 `/usr/local/bin` on install, so `update_portainer` is enough later on.
 With the repo installed you can also run `pxh update portainer` or `pxh update-all` to walk through everything that has an update script.
+`pxh doctor` shows what the scripts would detect on the current machine, which is the first thing to check when something behaves oddly.

 Version checks go through the GitHub API.
 If you hit the rate limit, export `GITHUB_TOKEN` before running the script.